 Combine vinegar, oil, and black pepper in a medium bowl.
 Add scallops to the mixture and toss to coat.
 Cover and allow to sit for 5 to 10 minutes at room temperature.

 Preheat grill to medium-high heat.
 Cut bacon into thirds.
 Wrap a piece of bacon around each scallop and thread onto skewers.
 There should be 3 to 4 scallops per skewer.

 Place skewers on a lightly oiled grill rack and cook for 3 to 4 minutes per side.
 When the scallop is opaque in color, remove from grill.

 To prepare lemon aioli, in a medium bowl, combine mayonnaise with lemon zest, lemon juice, garlic, mustard, salt, pepper, and parsley.
 Stir to combine and serve with bacon wrapped scallops.
 The recipe can be doubled if needed.
 If making ahead of time, cover the bowl with plastic wrap and place in the refrigerator.

-If you're not a fan of aioli, you can serve the bacon wrapped scallops with just a sprinkle of lemon and perhaps your favorite dipping sauce for a delicious appetizer, or place over fresh salad greens or lemon rice for a tasty dinner.
+- Skip the aioli and serve the bacon wrapped scallops with a sprinkle of lemon or another favorite dipping sauce for a delicious appetizer.
+You can also place the scallops over fresh salad greens or lemon rice for a tasty main.

 - For an Asian twist, marinate the scallops in teriyaki sauce before you wrap and grill them.
 (You won't need a dipping sauce with this variation.)

 - You can also broil the scallops instead of grilling them, making it easier to cook a large batch.